samurai715/316way-exercises/README.md

 ## Test your pushing and pulling on github.

-1. You will be making some changes.
+1. You will be making some changes now in your local repository.
+Create folders so that you are ultimately in this path:

+> ~/code/git/316way-exercises/exercises/[your_name]/cpine/

+2. Github does not recognize empty folers so you will need to create a ruby file or copy over any one of your chris pine files into this folder.

-Test an inital push from your local repository (on your computer) to your remote repository (your Github account).
+3. Now, test an inital push from your local repository (on your computer) to your remote repository (your Github account)

-1.